TaeHoonHer/23_Preventive-Adversarial-Attack-Project/README.md

   - RNN technique that uses a cell, input gate, output gate, and forget gate to prevent the vanishing gradient problem
 - Pandas
   - Software library written in Python for data manipulation and analysis.

+## Project Topic
+- The focus of this project is on researching adversarial AI attacks and defense mechanisms for autonomous ships.
+Specifically, we aim to identify security vulnerabilities in AI systems used for autonomous ships, detect and defend against adversarial AI attacks.
+Our ultimate goal is to ensure the safety of autonomous ships by developing robust defense technologies against adversarial AI.

+- To begin, we will analyze the four main types of adversarial AI attacks (poisoning, evasion, model extraction, and data extraction) that commonly occur in AI systems.
+We will also examine the system architecture of autonomous ships and identify potential security weaknesses.
+In addition, we will collect information from ocean sensors such as AIS, RADAR, audio, and camera data to train generator and discriminator models using GANs to generate adversarial examples and detect them.

+- Based on the above research, we will develop defensive technologies to block and defend against adversarial AI attacks.
+We plan to expand our efforts by creating an application that receives real-time data from autonomous ships, evaluates AI image and video recognition results, and notifies the coastal control center when an attack is detected.
+Ultimately, our project aims to enhance the safety and security of autonomous ships through advanced research and innovative defense strategies against adversarial AI attacks.